Digital WORLD WATER CAMP 2027 (WWC)

 Who

-The target group for WWC is students currently or recently enrolled in an educational programme related to environmental issues at bachelor or master level.
+The target group for WWC is students currently or recently enrolled in an educational programme at bachelor or master level.
 Students from all over the world are encouraged to register for participation.
 We heartily recommend taking the course with a friend or even an entire class.
 This is highly motivating and allows you to get even more out of the course due to additional reflections with each other.
+If you have recently started a job in the water sector as a young water professional – this course might also be suitable for you to join.

 When

-The Digital WWC is scheduled for a 4-month period from February to May 2024.
-During this period, At your own pace materials must be studied weekly and a total of 14 live class sessions will be held on-line.
-Class sessions are held on Wednesdays at 12.00-14:00 GMT/UTC +0.
+The Digital WWC is scheduled for a 4-month period from February to May 2027.
+During this period, at your own pace materials must be studied weekly and a total of 14 live class sessions will be held on-line.
+Class sessions are held on Wednesdays at 13:00–15:00 CET (UTC+1) / 14:00–16:00 CEST (UTC+2).
 This means that class is held late in the day in Eastern Asia/Oceania and early morning in Western North America.

-Live class session starts February 7 and ends May 15, 2024.
-There will be no class on March 27.
+Live class session starts February 10 and ends May 19, 2027.
+There will be no class on March 24 due to Easter.
 If you reside in a country that observes daylight savings time (such as Europe/North America), the live class time will CHANGE during the semester (since World Water Camp does NOT observe daylight savings time).
 This means that class will be one hour later in April/May than in February/March .

 Registration